kinode-dao/kinode-book/src/chess_app/frontend.md

 ...
 ```

 Now, we just need a `handle_http_request` function to take incoming HTTP requests and return HTTP responses.
-This will serve pretty much exactly the same purpose as the `handle_local_request` function from the previous chapter, meaning that the frontend will produce actions and we'll execute them.
+This will serve the same purpose as the `handle_local_request` function from the previous chapter, meaning that the frontend will produce actions and we'll execute them.

 *An aside: As a process dev, you should be aware that HTTP resources served in this way can be accessed by _other processes running on the same node_, regardless of whether the paths are authenticated or not.
 This can be a security risk: if your app is handling sensitive actions from the frontend, a malicious app could make those API requests instead.
 You should never expect users to "only install non-malicious apps" -- instead, use a _secure subdomain_ to isolate your app's HTTP resources from other processes.
 See the [HTTP Server API](../apis/http_server.md) for more details.*